kfiry77/10bot/README.md

 # 10bot

 A bot to buy 10Bis coupons
-This projects aims to run every day and to buy a [10bis](www.10bis.co.il) coupon, if there is a credit.
+This projects aims to run every day, and to buy [10bis](www.10bis.co.il) coupon
+if there is a credit.
+It's also create an HTML report with all Coupons barcodes.

 ## Installation and usage